 Anyway, why should you care about any of this?

-Unless you want the hope and assurance that even under near internet-less conditions you can still run a fairly big and successful internet-based business.
-As since moving here to elBenbo’s Bluff I have not only had record sales in new business, but have hammered out several product re-launches, affiliate campaigns, and other assorted projects that have been created in strict accordance to the business model I use that allows someone to literally run a million dollar business online from a phone’s wifi hotspot.
+That is, unless you want the hope and assurance that even under near internet-less conditions you can still run a fairly big and successful internet-based business.
+As during that time, I not only had record sales in new business, but ran several product re-launches, affiliate campaigns, and other assorted projects – all from my phone’s wifi hotspot.

 Maybe that doesn’t impress you, or maybe it does.